DovetailSoftware/agent-node-modules/mousetrap/README.md

 ## Tests

-Unit tests run via <a href="http://visionmedia.github.io/mocha" target="_blank">mocha</a>.
+Unit tests run via <a href="http://mochajs.org/" target="_blank">mocha</a>.

 ### Running in browser

-Download the repo and go to `tests/mousetrap.html` in your browser.
+[View it online](http://rawgit.com/ccampbell/mousetrap/master/tests/mousetrap.html) to check your browser compatibility.
+You may also download the repo and open `tests/mousetrap.html` in your browser.

 ### Running with Grunt and PhantomJS